-EQUS 100 - Special Topics 2 credit hours.
-Offerings in riding or other equestrian physical activity which vary year to year.

-EQUS 101 - English Riding: Level I 2 credit hours.
+- EQUS 100 Special Topics 2 credit hours.
+Offerings in riding or other equestrian physical activity which vary year to year. - EQUS 101 English Riding: Level I 2 credit hours.
 Open to students with little or no riding experience for basic hunter seat equitation taught at the walk, trot and canter.
-Topics include horse grooming, hoof care, safety procedures (on and off the horse), care of riding equipment, and a horse's health.

-EQUS 102 - English Riding: Level II 2 credit hours.
+Topics include horse grooming, hoof care, safety procedures (on and off the horse), care of riding equipment, and a horse's health. - EQUS 102 English Riding: Level II 2 credit hours.
 Competent hunter seat flat riders are introduced to jumping, trail and recreational riding.
 The course emphasizes safety and training riders to recognize their own abilities in the ring, on the trail, or in the barn.
-Topics include horse care, cost and management of one's own horse.
-Prerequisite: EQUS 101 or permission of instructor.